-There are three electrical circuits: one already mentioned for track voltage rectifying; one for the lanterns; and one for lighting the compartments.
+There are three electrical circuits: one already mentioned for track voltage rectifying; one for the lamps; and one for lighting the compartments.

 For the latter, the question arose of the number of LEDs to use.
 Usually, I install a LED per compartment, plus one per access platform.
 Due to the three car diagrams, this number is different: 13 for 2nd class cars, 12 for AB, and less for BD, depending on the number of LEDs that we want to place in the luggage room.